 Click on the Advanced button to open the Advanced Privacy Settings. here, check the Override automatic cookie handling box.
 IE by default accepts third-party cookies.
 To block them, select Block.
 Click OK and exit.

-Tomorrow we will see how you can enable or disable 3rd-party cookies in the Metro / Modern UI / Universal IE app on Windows 8.1 using PC Settings.
+Tomorrow we will see how you can enable or disable 3rd-party cookies in the UWP IE app.